raj-odc-zz/stylist-appointment/README.md

 ## ToDo
 Need to add Loader when user clicks confirm box

 Need to add test for all the components

 Need to add the address fields and payments options

+I am thinking of writing own carousal, because avoid loading unnecessary big libraries

+I didn't done the logic for calculating the progressbar

+Validation not started at all